wins1ey/LibreSplit/docs/auto-splitters.md

 * These work by reading into game's memory and determining when the timer should do something, like make a split.

-* LAST's autosplitting system works in a very similar way to LiveSplit's.
-The main difference is that LAST uses Lua instead of C#.
+* LibreSplit's autosplitting system works in a very similar way to LiveSplit's.
+The main difference is that LibreSplit uses Lua instead of C#.
 There are also some key differences:
     * Runs an entire Lua system instead of only supporting specifically named C# blocks.
-        * This means you can run external functions outside of the ones LAST executes.
+        * This means you can run external functions outside of the ones LibreSplit executes.
     * Support for the entire Lua language, including the importing of libraries for tasks such as performance monitoring.

-# How to make LAST auto splitters
+# How to make LibreSplit auto splitters

 * It's somewhat easy if you know what you are doing or are porting an already existing one.